 Enable – this checkbox controls whether the symbol, PCB 2D/3D component model, or component definition is included as part of the release process (checked) or excluded from the process (unchecked).

-Group by Document/Group by Folder - Use the Group by Document and Group by Folder options below the grid to control how the data is presented in the grid
+Group by Document/Group by Folder - Use the Group by Document and Group by Folder options below the grid to control how the data is presented in the grid as follows:

 Document=Disabled, Folder=Disabled – flattened listing of all constituent symbols, PCB 2D/3D component models, or component definitions in the detected source libraries.